At least four killed in Bangladesh train fire before elections

 At least four people have been killed and others injured in Bangladesh after a passenger train caught fire in a suspected arson attack, according to police officials.

-The incident on Friday adds to a tense environment in the country in advance of Sunday’s parliamentary elections, which the opposition is seeking to boycott and disrupt with a general strike.
+The incident on Friday adds to a tense environment in the country in advance of Sunday’s elections, which the opposition is seeking to boycott and disrupt with a general strike.

 Keep readinglist of 3 items